 Preview to next episode

-Ian: Sorry, folks, you’re just going to have to wait another week for the next episode where Steffen describes the end of East Germany and his induction into the Bundeswehr, the West German Army.
-Don’t miss the episode extras such as videos, photos and other content.
+Ian: Sorry, folks, you're just going to have to wait another week for the next episode where Steffen describes the end of East Germany and his induction into the Bundeswehr, the West German Army.
+Do not miss the episode extras such as videos, photos and other content.
 Just look for the link in the podcast information.
-The podcast wouldn’t exist without the generous support of our financial supporters.
-And I’d like to thank one and all of them for keeping the podcast on the road.
-If you’d like to help the project, just go to Cold War Conversations dot com slash donate.
+The podcast would not exist without the generous support of our financial supporters.
+And I'd like to thank one and all of them for keeping the podcast on the road.
+If you'd like to help the project, just go to Cold War Conversations dot com slash donate.
 The Cold War conversation continues in our Facebook discussion group.
 Just search for Cold War Conversations in Facebook.
 Thanks very much for listening and see you next week.
 Thank you.

 Part II: Bundeswehr